Property Management Tips and Tricks

 - No prior convictions

 In fact, according to TransUnion, “84% of landlords say that non-payment is one of their top concerns about new tenants”4.
 But, to ensure the screening is thorough and correct, the process can take a lot of time.
-Here are some tips property managers can use to streamline potential tenant screening:
+Here are some tips a property manager can use to streamline potential tenant screening for a rental listing:

-- Use a Consistent Screening Method – However you go about screening residents, it’s important to find a system that works and stick to it in order to consistently yield good results.
-If you change up how you interview, what you ask, or what your must-have criteria are, it’s much harder to compare and contrast responses or gauge who will be the best fit for your community.
+- Use a Consistent Screening Method – However you or a leasing agent at your property go about screening residents, it’s important to find a system that works and stick to it in order to consistently yield good results.
+If you change up how you interview, what you ask, or what your must-have criteria are, it’s much harder to compare and contrast responses or gauge who will be a great tenant for your community.

-- Perform Background Checks – Your first priority should always be the protection of your current residents.
-It’s critical that you do everything in your power to ensure you’re not bringing dangerous or untrustworthy people into your apartment community.
+- Perform Background Checks – As a professional property manager, your first priority should always be the protection of your current residents.
+It’s critical that you do everything in your power to ensure you’re not bringing dangerous or untrustworthy people into your rental property.
 Background checks can help you accomplish the following:

-- Protect you and the community from liability
+- Protect you and your multifamily real estate investment property from liability

 - Help prevent non-payments